Tonewoods

 Western RedCedar

-Soft enough to dent with a fingernail, WRC can match or exceed Spruce in it’s stiffness to weight ratio, though this stiffness is typically notable along the grain only.
+Soft enough to dent with a fingernail, Western Redcedar (WRC) can match or exceed Spruce in it’s stiffness to weight ratio, though this stiffness is typically notable along the grain only.
 This may explain why WRC can be “overdriven” more readily than Spruce, when both soundboards are braced identically.
 WRC is lighter than the Spruces, so a WRC soundboard can be left a bit thicker to compensate for it’s shortcomings in across-the-grain stiffness.
-The Western Redcedar is native to Oregon, Washington and British Columbia with smaller forests found in parts of Idaho, Montana and Alberta.
+Western Redcedar is native to Oregon, Washington and British Columbia, with smaller forests found in parts of Idaho, Montana and Alberta.
 It is a magnificent tree growing to heights of 200 ft. with diameters as big as 13 ft. and often reaching ages of 1000 years or more.
 Reddish-brown to brown in color with straight grain.
+As has been demonstrated time and again, you can pair WRC with your choice of back and side wood.
+You may find that heavy strumming techniques work a little better on Spruce guitars, for example, seemingly due to Spruce tending to have greater stiffness across the grain, but there are always exceptions.

 • Classification: North American Softwood